Static Maps

 Spatial analysis is the process of manipulating spatial information to extract new information and meaning from the original data.
 Usually spatial analysis is carried out with a Geographic Information System (GIS).
 A GIS usually provides spatial analysis tools for calculating feature statistics and carrying out geoprocessing activities as data interpolation. – QGIS

-If you have spatial questions you want to explore with your data, you’ll likely need to perform some kind of spatial analysis with GIS. here are a couple GIS applications out there that can be downloaded from the web directly to your personal computer; these will be further described in Assembling Resources.
+If you have spatial questions you want to explore with your data, you’ll likely need to perform some kind of spatial analysis within a GIS.
+There are a couple GIS applications out there that can be downloaded from the web directly to your personal computer; these will be further described in Assembling Resources.
 Remember, you can alway email library.gis@ubc.ca

 Let’s take a look at some examples of different kinds of thematic maps.
 You can read more about the pros and cons of different kinds of thematic maps here.